nnstreamer/nnstreamer-example/native/example_face_detection_tflite/README.md

 This example passes camera video stream to a neural network using **tensor_filter**.
 The neural network detects faces of people in input stream.

-A black box filter is applied to the detected people's face.
-If there are multiple faces in the video, black boxes cover the detected faces that are not the largest.
+If there are multiple faces in the video, detected faces which are not the largest one are pixelated.

-The results are drawn by **cairooverlay** GStreamer plugin.
+The application takes advantage of **cairooverlay** GStreamer plugin.

 #### How to Run